Permittee Collections

 Practices that Require State Approval

 Please be aware of the following requirements regarding the below activities involving state collections, as per 8 CCR 1504-7.
-Written consent from History Colorado is necessary for these activities from the time of field collection.
-It's important to note that being granted a permit for research does not exempt you from this requirement.
+In addition to repository approval, written consent from History Colorado is necessary for these activities from the time of field collection onward.
+The issuance of a permit does not constitute a replacement or exemption from these requirements.

-Starting from October 14, 2024, a new online form has been introduced to expedite the request process.
+As of October 14, 2024, a new online form has been introduced to expedite the request process.
 Researchers, permittees, and designated repository officials can now use this single form to request the necessary approvals instead of going through multiple individual request processes.
 You can access the new request form here: Curation Request Form.
-Upon submission, a notice of approval or denial will be provided to both the researcher and the designated repository official within 30 days.
+Upon submission, a notice of approval or denial will be provided to both the permittee/researcher and the Designated Repository Official within 30 days.
+Please reach out to hc_statecuration@state.co.us with any questions before submitting your request.

 -